OlavHN/comoyo.github.com/_posts/2012-08-01-backbone-on-websockets.md

 3. We request the changed resource
 4. We receive the resource

-An example of how to implement such a sequential protocol?
-Let's take a look at our login controller.
+Let's take a look at our login controller for an example of how to implement this sequential protocol.

 A simplified version of out login process should clarify the pattern.
 It consists of only two simple sequential steps: